 The tradition has been started by Jesuits in the 17th – 18th centuries, and the statues of the Virgin Mary started appearing all over the city.
 There were even special communities that were in charge of the maintenance of these statues and the associated costs.
 They would also make sure that the statues were decorated for special occasions and religious events.

 Often, these statues were placed on the corner of a building and together with a street lantern, so that they would be visible from two streets at the same time.
 Nowadays, the city sometimes has to place metal poles under these statues in order to avoid higher vehicles damaging them.

 Good to know: You don’t really have to go anywhere specifically in order to see the Virgin Mary statues in Antwerp.
 They are literally all over the old town – just look up once in a while, especially when passing a corner or two streets.
 One of the places with the most Maria statues is probably the Ossenmarkt, a small town square right next to the Beguinage of Antwerp.

 11. Nottebohm Room at Hendrik Conscience Heritage Library

 The Nottebohm Room in the Hendrik Conscience Heritage Library is one of the best-kept secrets of Antwerp.
 This beautiful room is hidden in the oldest part of the library and houses its 150,000 oldest books, 200-year-old Blaeu’s celestial and terrestrial globes, and a 19th-century Egyptian Cabinet.

-Good to know: While the library is open to the public, the Nottebohm Room can only be visited with a guided tour or during organized events, such as exhibitions, lectures, or concerts.
-Unfortunately, at the moment, there are very few guided tours available, but you might be able to visit if you attend one of their events.
+Good to know: While the library is open to the public, the Nottebohm Room is a bit more difficult to visit.
+During the biggest part of the year, the library can only be visited with a guided tour or during organized events, such as exhibitions, lectures, or concerts.

 12. Comic Murals of Antwerp & Street Art